Imprology improv training logo

 Late 1960s – San Francisco (US) – Del Close develops the Harold long form.

-1968 – Scandinavia – Towards a Poor Theatre by Grotowski is published.
+1968 – Denmark – Towards a Poor Theatre by Grotowski is published.

 1970s – (US) – Action Theater is created by Ruth Zaporah, Contact Improvisation by Steve Paxton, and Viewpoints by Mary Overlie.